-Apart from the preparation of the traditional Matcha drink, the green tea powder has long been an integral part of Japanese cuisine as an ingredient in a wide variety of food and drinks.
+Apart from the preparation of the traditional Matcha drink, the green tea powder has long been an integral part of Japanese cuisine.
+Nowadays, Matcha is an ingredient in a wide variety of food and drinks.
 Classic examples are the use of Matcha in mixed milk or juice beverages, yogurt, ice cream or chocolate.
-It is also often used to flavour and dye typical Japanese dishes such as soba noodles, mochi and wagashi or to refine other leaf teas.
+It is also often used to flavour and dye typical Japanese dishes such as soba noodles and mochi or to refine other teas.
 Traditionally, this would be done with Sencha, Genmaicha and Kukicha.

 In more recent years, the popularity of Matcha in modern cuisine around the world has brought up new creations such as sorbet, iced match latte, macarons, cookies or brownies – all shining in the striking green of the Matcha powder.

 The preparation of Matcha (Japanese for ‘powdered tea’) probably originated in the 6th century in China.
 The tea leaves were dried as a medicinal plant and ground to a fine powder.
 This medicine was traditionally made and also mainly consumed in Buddhist monasteries.
 Out of this tradition, Zen and Chan Buddhists developed a first real tea ritual.
-While the tea ceremony gained popularity in China, a Buddhist monk called Eisai also introduced the tea to Japan in 1191 by bringing the first tea seeds in large quantities to the country.
+While the tea ceremony gained popularity in China, a Buddhist monk called Eisai also introduced the tea to Japan.
+In 1191, he brought the first tea seeds in large quantities to the country.

-Although Matcha got into oblivion in China in the following centuries, the green tea powder was further cultivated in Japan as part of Buddhism.
-Under the great tea master Sen no Rikyu, the Japanese tea ceremony evolved in the 16th century and spread to all levels of society.
+Although Matcha went into oblivion in China in the following centuries, Japanese Buddhists kept cultivating the green tea powder.
+Under the great tea master Sen no Rikyu, the Japanese tea ceremony evolved in the 16th century.
+Like this, it spread to all levels of society.
 This has persisted until today as an important part of Japanese culture.